FeedForward Neural Networks: Layers, Functions, and Importance

 The Need for a Neuron Model

 Suppose the inputs to the network are pixel data from a character scan.
-There are a few things you need to keep in mind while designing a network to appropriately classify a digit:
+There are a few things you need to keep in mind while designing a network to classify a digit appropriately:

-In order to see how the network learns, you’ll need to play about with the weights.
-In order to reach perfection, weight variations of simply a few grams should have a negligible effect on production.
+You must experiment with the weights to see how the network learns.
+To reach perfection, weight variations of just a few grams should have a negligible effect on production.

-What if, on the other hand, a minor change in the weight results in a large change in the output?
-The sigmoid neuron model is capable of resolving this issue.
+On the other hand, what if a minor change in the weight results in a large change in the output?
+The sigmoid neuron model can resolve this issue.

 Sigmoid Function